tjex/tjex.github.io/src/content/blog/2024/prehistoric-ai-learning.md

 correction in place of searching through a dictionary.
 There's no need to learn, because we can get it done faster with a tool.
-Auto-correct or the searching Google once again for that basic information may be one thing, but where do _you_ draw the line for your learning your career skills as developer, lawyer, writer, doctor...?
+Auto-correct or the searching Google once again for that basic information may be one thing, but where do _you_ draw the line for learning your career skills as developer, lawyer, writer, doctor...?

 ## Prophecy Time

-This is why, in some number of years, I think there will be a divergence of two broad segments of the workforce.
+This is why, in some number of years, and if AI technologies really do embed themselves in our workflows, I think there will be a divergence of two broad segments of the workforce.
 There will be those who can understand, conceptualise and materialise solutions to problems or creative ideas without AI tools, and those who cannot.

 What the culture of the world will look like then though, I don't have an equally prophetic claim.
-Either there will come a time where people who have maintained their mental faculties will become in incredibly high demand, or they the "meat heads", will be left to menial tasks, while the "silicon heads" churn through their tasks.
+Either there will come a time where people who have maintained their mental faculties will become in incredibly high demand, or they, the "meat heads", will be left to menial tasks, while the "silicon heads" churn through their tasks.

 Here's another.
 The AI bubble could pop.
 [AI capabilities could plateau](https://www.youtube.com/watch?v=dDUC-LqVrPU).
-This would leave us with only mediocre tools that may well remain close to their current state (megalomaniacs, tricksters and pushovers).
+This would leave us with only mediocre tools that may well remain close to their current state.
 If this is the case, the "silicon heads" will have to reckon with the hardest lesson of their time: how does one _actually_ make a paper clip?
 (And then proceed to craft 1 paper clip).